 Wednesday, January 1st at Mercedes-Benz Superdome | 8:45 PM ET

-This year’s Sugar Bowl is another matchup that could easily have been a College Football Playoff game.
+This year’s Sugar Bowl at New Year is another matchup that could easily have been a College Football Playoff game.
 After each of these two teams came up short in their conference championship games, they lost out on a chance at the tournament and we’re relegated to battle it out in Louisiana.
 Now, playing in a New Year’s Bowl is still a very big deal, but it’s not the game these guys were hoping for.

 Baylor is coming off another fantastic campaign toward the Big 12 title.
 It’s truly surprising how quickly they recovered from scandal to return to a legit playoff contender.
 The Bears did come up short against the Oklahoma Sooners in the Big 12 championship game 30-23 in a game they really could have won.
 It was a very strong effort and they will no doubt be playing Georgia just as hard in this throwdown.